Lautaro Ovando

-Lautaro Nahuel Ovando (born 10 February 2003) is an Argentine footballer who plays as a forward for Argentinos Juniors.
+Lautaro Nahuel Ovando (born 10 February 2003) is an Argentine footballer who plays as a forward for San Martín Tucumán, on loan from Argentinos Juniors.

 Club career

 Born in San Martín, Argentina, Ovando is a product of Argentinos Juniors and made his professional debut in an Argentine Primera División match against Independiente on 18 July 2021.

 In August 2023, Ovando was loaned out to Talleres on a deal for 18 months with an option to buy.
 In June 2024, Argentinos Juniors ended his loan with Talleres and subsequently loaned him to Estudiantes de Buenos Aires until December of the same year.

 In January 2025, Ovando moved on loan to Chilean Primera División club Deportes La Serena.
 He left them on 28 July of the same year.

 International career

 Ovando has represented Argentina at under-15, under-16 and under-20 level.
 He represented Argentina U20 at the 2022 South American Games.